Sweat Equity In Real Estate: What Is It And How to Leverage It

 Let’s look at what sweat equity is and how you can use it to increase the value of your real estate.

 In real estate, sweat equity refers to the increased value of a property or the ownership interest created by an individual’s physical labor.
-You’ve likely heard this term used to describe a startup or a renovated house.
 However, real estate investors can leverage sweat equity when investing in a business venture without much cash.
+And even without the funds on hand, investors can tap into home equity or apply for a cash-out refinance.

 See What You Qualify For